nayaksimran5/ML-House-Price/README.md

 - The **'Id'** column was removed because it was merely an identifier and did not contribute any predictive value for the model.

-# Week 3 - Feature Selection and Feature Engineering
+# Feature Selection and Feature Engineering
 ## Tasks
 **1. Additional features were engineered to improve model performance.**